lowluds/auth-flask/README.md

-Your README looks solid and professional — clean, clear, and minimal, just like the app.
-Here's a lightly refined version with tightened language, removed redundancy, and consistent formatting:

----

 # Auth Flask

 A simple user authentication system built with Flask.
 It includes login, registration, password hashing, and a demo "Forgot Password" page.
 This project is designed as a minimal yet functional starting point for user authentication in a Python web app.